 Bashorun M.K.O.
 Abiola (succeeded SLA as kakanfo) who was the chief launcher, donated a total sum of N2.05 million.

-On the 9th of February 1990, the Abimbola Administerial committee established a Technical Committee of distinguished Academics chaired by Prof. (Chief) E. A. Tugbiyele to formulate the blue print for the infrastuctures and administration of the new University.
+On the 9th of February 1990, the Abimbola Administerial committee established a Technical Committee of distinguished Academics chaired by Prof. (Chief) E. A. Tugbiyele to formulate the blueprint for the infrastructures and administration of the new University.

-Col. Oresanya later signed the Edict Establishing the University on 23rd April, 1990.
-He also announced on 2nd May, 1990 the Appointment of Professor Olusegun Ladimeji Oke, a distinguished Chemist and a Fellow of Academy of Science (FAS) as the first Vice-Chancellor of the University.
+Col. Oresanya later signed the Edict Establishing the University on 23rd April 1990.
+He also announced on 2nd May 1990 the Appointment of Professor Olusegun Ladimeji Oke, a distinguished Chemist and a Fellow of the Academy of Science (FAS) as the first Vice-Chancellor of the University.